Ha0Tang/AttentionGAN/README.md

 ```
 python test.py --dataroot datasets/horse2zebra/testA --name horse2zebra_pretrained --model test --no_dropout
 ```
 - The option `--model test` is used for generating results of AttentionGAN only for one side.
 This option will automatically set `--dataset_mode single`, which only loads the images from one set.
-On the contrary, using `--model cycle_gan` requires loading and generating results in both directions, which is sometimes unnecessary.
+On the contrary, using `--model attention_gan` requires loading and generating results in both directions, which is sometimes unnecessary.
 The results will be saved at `./results/`.
 Use `--results_dir {directory_path_to_save_result}` to specify the results directory.

 - For your own experiments, you might want to specify --netG, --norm, --no_dropout to match the generator architecture of the trained model.